ankitgauri26/iam-available/README.md

 ## I am Available

-A small application to let your supervisor know that "Are you available? or not :(
+A small application to let your supervisor know that "Are you available ?" or not :(

 ### BIG BROTHER IS WATCHING YOU !!!!!

-## Contributing
+### Contributing

 Please follow the [Contributing](./github/CONTRIBUTING.md) guidelines to open a pull request